Creative Healing Retreat vs Rest & Reset

 Rest & Reset

 Mornings arrive without demand.
-You wake when your body is ready.
+You wake when your body is ready — there is no alarm, no breakfast bell, no morning session.
 The forest is quiet.
-Some practitioners offer gentle breathing or soft yoga on the lawn—a whisper of practice, not a requirement.
-Most people sit with tea and notice the light shifting through trees.
+Chai and coffee are available on the verandah.
+Some people sit in silence.
+Some walk.
+Some go back to sleep.
+All of this is right.
 Late morning brings a natural transition.
-The heat of the day arrives.
-This is your time for rest—napping, reading, sitting by water, moving slowly if you feel like it.
+The mountain light changes.
+This is your time — napping, reading, sitting by a stream, moving slowly through the forest if you feel drawn to.
 No itinerary.
 No check-ins.
+No one asks what you are doing.
 Afternoons are spacious.
-Lunch is simple and the eating is slow.
+Lunch is simple pahadi food — dal, sabzi, rice, chapati — eaten slowly.
+After eating, the day opens.
 Some people walk forest trails.
-Some lie in hammocks.
-Some do nothing at all, and that is completely okay.
-This is where the nervous system does its actual work—in the absence of demand.
+Some lie in the grass.
+Some do nothing at all, and that is completely, genuinely okay.
+This is where the nervous system does its actual work — in the sustained absence of demand.
 Evenings gather lightly.
 There is dinner.
-There is conversation if you want it.
-There might be gentle music or complete quiet.
-It is offered, not prescribed.
-By evening of the third or fourth day, something shifts.
+There is conversation if you want it and quiet if you don't.
+The mountain dark arrives early.
+Sleep comes naturally, deeply, without resistance.
+By the third or fourth day, something shifts.
 Your body stops waiting for the next demand.
 Your mind stops planning tomorrow.
-You inhabit just this moment, and that moment feels like home.
+You inhabit just this moment, and that moment feels like enough.
+This is the reset.

 Program Profile Comparison

-| Dimension | Art & Creative | Rest & Reset |
+| Dimension | Creative Healing Retreat | Rest & Reset |

 |---|---|---|